code4policy/conversions/README.md

 - [example6](./example6/index.html) - Multi-series Bar Chart

 A more detailed explanation of how to complete example 7 can be found [here](https://github.com/code4policy/example7).

+**Bonus**

+1. Split out HTML, CSS and JavaScript into 3 separate files
+2. Make one modification (any modification) to the D3 graphic - like changing colors for example.